n8n-io/n8n-docs/docs/hosting/installation/server-setups/docker-compose.md

 docker volume create n8n_data
 ```

-Create a volume for the Caddy data, This is defined as `traefik_data`.
+Create a volume for the Traefik data, This is defined as `traefik_data`.

 ```sh